DUI after hitting parked cars

-The matter proceeded to a contested hearing, where the drug defence lawyer produced a report by a consultant research pharmacologist.
-The report concluded that “the finding of therapeutic levels of methylamphetamine… is insufficient to support the conclusion that the driving ability of Ms Newton was adversely affected”.
-On this evidence, the elements of driving under the influence could not be proved beyond reasonable doubt, and NJD was found not guilty.
-It is worth noting that, because police had already charged NJD in relation to this offence, laying new charges of negligent driving would breach the rule of double jeopardy.
+On this evidence, the elements of driving under the influence were not proven beyond reasonable doubt, and NJD was found not guilty.
+However, it is worth noting that, because police had already charged NJD in relation to this offence, laying new charges of negligent driving would breach the rule of double jeopardy.
 As such, the finding of not guilty concluded the proceedings against NJD.